Novator KS-172: Development

 NPO Novator started work in 1991 on a very long-range air-to-air missile with the Russian project designation Izdeliye 172.
 Initially called the AAM-L (RVV-L), it made its first public appearance at the International Defence Exhibition in Abu Dhabi in early 1993, followed by the Moscow Air Show later that year.
 It was described as having a range of 400 km; the mockup on display had a strong resemblance to the 9K37M1 Buk-M (SA-11 'Gadfly').
 Apparently some flight-testing was done on a Su-27, but it appears that the Russians withdrew funding for the project soon afterwards.

 The missile resurfaced as the KS–172 in 1999, as part of a new export-led strategy whereby foreign investment in a 300 km-range export model would ultimately fund a version for the Russian airforce.
 Again it appears that there were no takers.

 In late 2003, the missile was offered again on the export market as the 172S-1.
 In March 2004, India was reported to have invested in the project and to be "negotiating a partnership" to develop the "R-172".
 In May 2005 the Indians were said to have finalised "an arrangement to fund final development and licence produce the weapon" in a joint venture similar to that which produced the successful BrahMos cruise missile.
 Since then the missile has had a higher profile, appearing at the 2005 Moscow Air Show on a Su-30 as the K-172, and a modified version being shown at the 2007 Moscow Air Show designated as the K-100-1.
 This name first appeared in a Sukhoi document in 2006, and sources such as Jane's now refer to the missile as the K-100.
-Nowadays the missile is not in commission whether in Russia nor in India.
 Supposedly the development was stopped and the project closed by 2010.
+However, reports which appeared in May 2025 indicated that the missile has entered service with the Russian Air Force to arm the upgraded Mikoyan MiG-31BM interceptor aircraft.